aoijs/documentation/functions/usdactivity.md

 # $activity

-This function shows the current activity of the provided user \(only if it detects the activity.\), If the provided user does not have an activity, such as a 'custom status', it will show 'none'.
+This function shows the current activity of the provided user \(only if it detects the activity\), if the provided user does not have an activity, such as a 'custom status', it will show 'none'.

 ### Usage
 ```
-$activity[(optional) userID]`
+$activity[(optional) userID]
 ```

 #### Breakdown